-Plan members were required to contribute 6.50 percent of their annual covered salary and the District was required to contribute 7.50 percent for Coordinated Plan members in 2019.
-The District's contributions to the General Employees Fund for the years ending December 31, 2019, 2018 and 2017 were \$31,326, \$23,840, and \$21,160, respectively.
+Coordinated Plan members were required to contribute 6.50 percent of their annual covered salary in fiscal year 2020 and the District was required to contribute 7.50 percent for Coordinated Plan members.
+The District's contributions to the General Employees Fund for the years ending December 31, 2020, 2019 and 2018 were \$33,599, \$31,326, and \$23,840, respectively.
 The District's contributions were equal to the required contributions for each year as set by state statute.